Martinas Rankin

-Martinas Orlando Rankin (born October 20, 1994) is American football offensive tackle who is a free agent.
-He played college football at Mississippi State and was drafted by the Houston Texans in the third round of the 2018 NFL Draft.
-He has also been a member of the Kansas City Chiefs.
+Martinas Orlando Rankin (born October 20, 1994) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs and was selected by the Houston Texans in the third round of the 2018 NFL draft.
+He was also a member of the Kansas City Chiefs.

 Early life

-After playing at Mendenhall High School in Mississippi, Rankin spent two years at Mississippi Gulf Coast Community College in Perkinston, Mississippi.
+After playing at Mendenhall High School in Mendenhall, Mississippi, Rankin spent two years at Mississippi Gulf Coast Community College in Perkinston, Mississippi.
 He was rated as the ninth best junior college recruit by 247 Sports and committed to play at Mississippi State over offers from Oklahoma, Florida, Louisville, Missouri, Ohio State, Ole Miss, Texas, and others.

 College career

 Rankin redshirted in 2015 and earned a starting job as a junior in 2016.
 He had a breakout year in 2017, winning the Kent Hull Trophy and being named to the 2017 All-SEC football team.

 Professional career

-NFL Draft
+Pre-draft

-Before his senior season, Rankin was projected as a first round pick in the 2018 NFL Draft by several writers.
+Before his senior season, Rankin was projected as a first round pick in the 2018 NFL draft by several writers.
 Rankin's draft stock began to slide after he sustained an ankle injury during the season and also had mediocre performances against LSU and Auburn.
 On November 16, 2017, it was announced that Rankin had accepted his invitation to play in the 2018 Senior Bowl.
 On January 20, 2018, it was reported that Rankin would be unable to play in the Senior Bowl due to an ankle injury he sustained in the TaxSlayer Bowl.
 Rankin attended the NFL Scouting Combine in Indianapolis, but did not perform any drills due to the foot injury he sustained.
 On March 28, 2018, he attended Mississippi State's pro day, but chose to only perform the broad jump and vertical jump.
 Rankin also attended a private meetings with representatives from the Cincinnati Bengals and Denver Broncos.
 At the conclusion of the pre-draft process, Rankin was projected to be a second or third round pick by NFL draft experts and scouts.
 He was ranked as the fourth best offensive tackle by Scouts Inc. and was ranked the seventh best offensive tackle in the draft by DraftScout.com and Sports Illustrated.